EndPointCorp/end-point-blog/2022/08/ansible-tutorial-with-aws-ec2.md

 The following are some example of Ansible ad hoc commands:

-`ping` checks SSH connectivity and python interpreter at the managed node.
-To use the `ping` module against the `mynginx` group of servers (all 3 hosts: red,green and blue), run:
+`ping` checks SSH connectivity and Python interpreter at the managed node.
+To use the `ping` module against the `mynginx` group of servers (all 3 hosts: red, green, and blue), run:

 ```plain
 ansible mynginx -m ping -i myinventory.ini